-Uniforms-Includes Boots - request to purchase 15 pair of boots as needed for Troop K troopers and inspectors., Rain gear (jackets and pants) - request to purchase 15 sets of rain gear as needed for Troop K troopers and inspectors.
-BDU's (sets= pants, short and long-sleeved shirts) 3 sets each at an average cost of about \$80 each for up to 36 individuals (Troop K headcount) as needed.
+Uniforms-Includes Boots - request to purchase of boots as needed for Troop K troopers and inspectors., Rain gear (jackets and pants) - request to purchase of rain gear as needed for Troop K troopers and inspectors.
+BDU's and polo shirts (sets= pants, short and long-sleeved shirts) 3 sets each at an average cost of about \$80 each for up to 36 individuals (Troop K headcount) as needed and all needed alterations.